Martin Ney

-Martin Ney (born 12 December 1970) is a convicted German serial killer and sex offender.
+Martin Ney (born 12 December 1970) is a German convicted serial killer and child sex offender.

-Between 1992 and 2004, Ney murdered three German boys and has been linked to the sexual abuse of 45 others.
-Ney wore a mask and dark clothing when committing the crimes, leading him to be known as the Masked Man or the Black Man.
-He carried out his offences in camps, private homes and school grounds.
+Between 1992 and 2004, Ney murdered three boys in northern Germany.
+During the same timeframe, Ney was linked to the sexual abuse of 45 others during burglaries and while employed as a child caregiver.
+Ney wore a mask and dark clothing when committing the majority the crimes, leading him to be known as the Masked Man (Maskenmann) or the Black Man (Schwarzer Mann).
+He carried out his offences in school grounds and private homes.

 After his arrest on 15 April 2011, Ney confessed to the murders of Dennis Klein, Stefan Jahr and Dennis Rostel.
 On 27 February 2012, he was sentenced to life imprisonment by the Stade district court for three murders and 20 cases of sexual assaults.
-The particular severity of Ney's crimes was noted by the court.
+The court noted particular severity of guilt, making it less likely for Ney to obtain parole after serving a minimum of 15 years under German law.

-Ney was also suspected of the murders of Jonathan Coulom in western France and Nicky Verstappen in the Netherlands.
+Ney was also suspected of the murders of Jonathan Coulom in Brittany and Nicky Verstappen in the Netherlands.
 Verstappen's death has since been solved and unlinked to Ney, though he remained a suspect in the Coulom case.
 In 2021, Ney was extradited to Nantes, France to face charges for Coulom's murder.
+On June 4, 2026, Martin Ney was found guilty and sentenced to life in prison for the 2004 murder of Jonathan Coulom.

 Crimes

-In 1992, a number of acts of sexual assaults were carried out against boys, mainly in northern Germany.
-The attacker, Ney, always attacked at night, and was described as tall, strong, and wearing a mask.
-The attacks were carried out in school homes, camps and youth homes.
+In 1992, a number of acts of sexual assaults were carried out against boys in Lower Saxony.
+The attacker always attacked at night, and was described as tall, strong, and wearing a mask.
+The attacks were carried out in boarding schools, school camps and youth homes.
 From 1994 on, Ney began breaking into single-family homes.

-Between 1992 and 2004 Ney murdered three boys in northern Germany and either sexually abused or attempted to abuse 45 others.
-He also remains a prime suspect in the murder of Jonathan Coulom in Loire-Atlantique, France.
+Between 1992 and 2004 Ney murdered three boys in Germany and either sexually abused or attempted to abuse 45 others.
+He also has been convicted of the murder of Jonathan Coulom in Loire-Atlantique, France.